wangxin-trec/emoney-auto-test/README.md

 2. run StartAutoGetGossipData.bat locally
 3. run StartAutoTest.sh in GCP shell
-4. run StartESDBRead_Write.bat when notice user input automaticlly
+4. run StartESDBRead_Write.bat when notice user input automaticlly ※`sudo systemctl status eventstore` should be executed if you started VM but cannot get gossip from esdb, if eventstore service is not running, then execute `sudo systemctl start eventstore`

 ### test mongodb monkey test
 1. delete teste_esdb_vms.py in testcase folder